 The main reason I recommend this is to make it easier to separate you matched betting profits.
 If your money gets mixed in with your current account then it is harder to see what profits you have made.
 Plus your bank account statement can get quite busy with various outgoings for different bets.

 You could go for an online bank such as Monese.
-If you sign up with this link, you’ll get an extra £5 once you’ve transferred your first £10 in.
-Or you could try Monzo, and get a bonus £5 the first time you use your card.
+If you sign up with this link, you’ll get an extra £15 once you’ve made your first transaction with the card.

 Profit Accumulator’s video tutorials are excellent.
 They will guide you through the process for matched betting step by step.
 And they will talk you through all the different terms, what they mean and how you should use them.